-Credit is a complicated topic.
+Our debt counselors know that credit is a complicated topic.
 Credit reports and credit scores are well-known by consumers.
 However, credit usage ratio is not.
 This is an important factor the credit bureaus use to determine a person’s score.
 So what is credit usage ratio?
-This credit usage ratio explained video will position your finances in a much healthier place than without understanding it.
+American Consumer Credit Counseling is here to explain.

 Credit Usage Ratio Explained

 Credit usage ratio, also known as credit utilization ratio, is the amount of your available credit limit that you are using at any given time.
 This ratio shows the creditors and the credit bureaus know how dependent you are on your credit accounts.
 For instance, if you have a $100 credit limit and you use $50 of it, than you have a credit usage ratio of 50%.

 The higher your ratio is, the risky you appear.
 Creditors may not extend you a larger limit.
 However, they could have the same reaction if you use very little or none of your available limit.
 It’s all about finding the right ratio that gives you the most favorable conditions and the best credit score.